Bob Hasegawa

 Robert Alan Hasegawa (born September 22, 1952) is an American labor leader and politician serving as a member of the Washington State Senate, representing the 11th Legislative District since January 2013.
 Hasegawa is a lifelong resident of Seattle's Beacon Hill.
 He previously served in the Washington State House of Representatives, and is retired from the Teamsters Union where he was a member and union leader for over 32 years.

 Early life and education

 Bob Hasegawa grew up in Seattle, and lives in the Beacon Hill residence he grew up in.
-The son of Japanese immigrants, his parents, aunts, uncles, and grandparents were interned by the Federal government of the United States during the World War II.
+The son of Japanese immigrants, his parents, aunts, uncles, and grandparents were interned by the Federal government of the United States during World War II.

 Graduating from Cleveland High School in 1970, Hasegawa studied physics at the University of Washington.
 He went on to graduate from Antioch University Seattle with dual concentrations in Labor Relations and Organizational and Social Change.
 Hasegawa also received a Master of Public Administration from the Daniel J. Evans School of Public Policy and Governance at the University of Washington.
-He holds an Associate degree in Labor Studies from Shoreline Community College and studied information technology at Seattle Central Community College.
+He holds an associate degree in labor studies from Shoreline Community College and studied information technology at Seattle Central Community College.

+His daughter, Toshiko Grace Hasegawa, has served as an elected Commissioner on the Seattle Port Commission since 2022.